KJI0YH/digits-neural-network/README.md

 ## Project structure
 * **MnistLoader**
 	* DLL
-	* Is used in NeuralNetwork to load and parse training and test dataset
+	* Is used in NeuralNetwork to load and parse training and test datasets
 * **NeuralNetwork**
 	* Console application
-	* Is used to create a neural network on a training sample
+	* Is used to create a neural network on a training dataset
-	* Uses a test sample to test the accuracy of the neural network
+	* Uses a test dataset to test the accuracy of the neural network
 * **TestingWithDrawing**
-	* soon...
+	* Windows form application
+    * Allows to load a previously created neural network
+    * Neural network can be tested with handwritten digits

 ## Dataset
-[The MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) Has ***training*** set of 60,000 examples, and ***test*** set of 10,000 examples.
+[The MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/)

+Has ***training*** set of 60,000 examples, and ***test*** set of 10,000 examples.
 The digist have been size-normalized and centered in a fixed-size image (28 x 28 pixels)

 ## Usage